peteroupc/peteroupc.github.io/random.md

 <a id=How_to_Initialize_RNGs></a>
 ### How to Initialize RNGs

-For **cryptographic RNGs**, an application SHOULD use only one thread-safe instance of the RNG for the entire application to use.
+For **cryptographic RNGs** and **automatically-seeded PRNGs**, an application SHOULD use only one thread-safe instance of the RNG for the entire application to use.

-For **statistical RNGs**, an application SHOULD use only one thread-safe instance of the RNG for the entire application to use.
-(If doing so is a performance bottleneck for the application and a PRNG is used, the application MAY instead create one or more RNG instances as described below for seeded PRNGs.)

-For **seeded PRNGs**, to **reduce the chance of correlated random numbers or identical random number sequences**, an application is encouraged to create one or more instances of a PRNG, where each instance&mdash;
+For **manually-seeded PRNGs**, to **reduce the chance of correlated random numbers or identical random number sequences**, an application is encouraged to create one or more instances of a PRNG, where each instance&mdash;
 - is accessible to only one thread, task, or subtask of the application (such as with thread-local storage),
 - is initialized with a seed that is unrelated to the other seeds (see "[**Wildly Varying Seeds**](#Wildly_Varying_Seeds)"), and
 - MAY use a different conforming RNG scheme from the others.